Refugee couple work their way from Congo to New Zealand through FCA and UNHCR complementary pathways programme

 UNHCR took on a collaborative and strategic role by advocating for these candidates, conducting verification and carrying out the vetting processes, it also analyzed the family composition to ensure they met the necessary criteria.
 They collaborated with the International Organization for Migration (IOM) to manage pre-departure formalities and support the candidates.

 The private sponsors contributed by providing opportunities that will allow candidates make professional contributions to the host country and engage in meaningful work which help expand the tax base.
-Together, these three main players significantly contributed to enabling Eric and Diane, refugees with potential to secure employment and transform their futures.
+Together, these three main players significantly contributed to enabling Erick and Diane, refugees with potential to secure employment and transform their futures.

 Three grown-ups and a child sit on a bench outside

-Eric, Diane and the family enjoying a city tour as part of their onboarding and orientation to their new life in New Zealand
+Erick, Diane and the family enjoying a city tour as part of their onboarding and orientation to their new life in New Zealand